rosalie337/lab-06-product-pusher/README.md

 1. Retrieve the existing shopping cart from localStorage
     1. If there is no cart in data in localStorage, use an empty array: `[]`
     1. If there is cart data in localStorage, turn into array using `JSON.parse`
 1. Check if the shopping cart already has the line item for this product.
-You can reuse your `findById` function for this taks.
+You can reuse your `findById` function for this tasks.
     1. If it does exist, increment the quantity.
     1. If it does not exist create a new line item with the following format:
         ```js